Hekbas/Easings_and_Splines_Research/README.md

 ## Description

 This project is a collection of C++ functions for creating and manipulating easings and splines.
 It includes 30 easing functions that can be used to animate user interfaces or create smooth animations.
+It also includes examples in different scenes for testing.

 ## Installation